walfram/MonkeyBrains/docs/other.md

 If that wasn't the case, the velocity would be zero anyway.
 Removed `Agent`'s `start`/`stop` since there already is `AbstractControl`s `setEnabled`.
 Bugfix: Made Position Prediction tpf aware (s = v * t; v = a * t; so essentially s = a * t^2 [Note: we're doing numerical integration/explicit euler here, hence we don't have 1/2 as correction factor, we sum it up].
 For this to work  we simply use `AbstractSteeringBehavior`s getTimePerFrame.
 It has already been implemented by the original authors

+Made Rotation working by fixing the way the interpolation value is calculated.
+Now the rotationSpeed is in radians per second and also is correct (as in depends on the way to be done and can reach the target velocity after a short time (where as the old one never seem'd to manage that).
+For this we introduced `getWorldRotation`, `setWorldRotation` and a Quaternion `worldToLocal`.
+We now have a static method `AIControl.angleBetween(Quat1, Quat2)` and some `calculateNewRotation` in AbstractSteeringBehavior to set the `getPredictedRotation`.

 ##Big Refactoring:
 Essentially I renamed GameEntity to AIControl, since a) it's really a control and b) it should neither be mixed nor confused with an real ES.
 I then changed the implementation of some things.